jsoref/apcupsd/doc/manual/manual.rst

 - *community*: The read-write community string, usually "private".
 You can specify a read-only community string, usually "public", if you do not require killpower support.
-If the community string is omitted, apcupsd will attempt to autotedect by trying "private" and "public".
+If the community string is omitted, apcupsd will attempt to autodetect by trying "private" and "public".
   (optional, default: autodetect).

 A NIS Server/Client (Master/Slave) configuration